razorphish/core-api/README.md

 Passport Api
 =========

-A small library that adds commas to numbers
+A small library that manages passport authorization and authentication

 ## Installation